 Theology is necessary and relevant because it’s the “word about God” based on the “word of God.”
 Theology is getting to know God by understanding what the Scriptures tells us about Him, about us, about our sin problem and what He’s done about it, and His plans for the future.
 Knowledge about Him leads to the proper worship of Him.
 In other words, theology leads to doxology.

-This 11-week class, facilitated by Carl Schiefer, will introduce us to theology because if understanding Scripture is important and relevant, then theology is important and relevant.
+This 11-week class, facilitated by Carl Schiefer, continues the introduction of theology because if understanding Scripture is important and relevant, then theology is important and relevant.
 The class will use R.C.
 Sproul’s Everyone’s A Theologian book and study guide, chapters 23 through 30.
 The class begins on 8/21.

-Topics that will be covered in Christian Theology 1 include the following:
+Topics that will be covered in Christian Theology II include the following: